polyaxon/polyaxon/docs/references/polyaxonfile-yaml-specification/sections.md

  * build_steps [optional]: steps are basically a list of ops that Polyaxon use with docker `RUN` to install/run further operations you define in the list.
  * env_vars [optional]: environment variables are also a list of tuples of 2 elements, that polyaxon will use to add env variables in the docker image.
- * git: the git url of an external repo.
  * ref [optional]: the commit/branch/treeish to use for creating the build.
  * nocache [optional]: to force rebuild the image.